-Dillon T. Reagan shared his story in a 3 July 2017 Facebook post, which highlighted a letter from the Oregon Employment Department granting him unemployment benefits The letter read as follows:
+Dillon T. Reagan shared his story in a 3 July 2017 Facebook post which highlighted a letter from the Oregon Employment Department granting him unemployment benefits The letter read as follows:

 You were employed by The Home Depot until June 19, 2017 when you were fired because you assisted the police in preventing a kidnapping.
 This was not a willful or wantonly negligent violations of the standards of behavior an employer has the right to expect of an employee.

 A Home Depot spokesperson, Stephen Holmes, told us in a statement that “Our leadership team wasn’t aware of the termination when it occurred.
-Once they found out and looked at the circumstances, they quickly reversed the decision.
+Once they found out and looked at the circumstances, they quickly reversed the decision.”

-Reagan — who had worked for the store for four years prior to the incident — told us that the story “blew up” after he posted the letter from the Oregon Employment Department: “Before I knew what was happening, I was getting hundreds of messages a day from people all over the globe giving me their support.”
+Reagan, who had worked at the Home Depot store for four years prior to the incident, told us that the story “blew up” after he posted the letter from the Oregon Employment Department: “Before I knew what was happening, I was getting hundreds of messages a day from people all over the globe giving me their support.”
 He also said that he ignored what he described as “tons of messages from people with the most horrible things to say.”

 Home depot has offered to reinstate my position in the company along with appropriate back pay up to the date of termination as a show of good faith and has assured me that there will be no retaliation if I choose to take them up on their offer.